dannykentala/Documentation/README.md

 # Documentation
-This repositoy is make for have documentation about programming.
+This repository is make for have documentation about programming.